justanton/eco_score/README.md

 ## Eco Score
-displays the eco score of your neighborhood and allows you to send a **fax** to the local authorities if you want to see a change in your city.
+displays the eco score (fine dust particles rate) of your neighborhood and allows you to send a **fax** via Twilio Fax API to the local authorities if you want to see a change in your city.

 ![eco](https://cloud.githubusercontent.com/assets/22058211/24902752/7cd2c704-1eab-11e7-9125-cf0a004f9860.jpg)